btholt/complete-intro-to-containers/lessons/dev-containers.md

 path: "/dev-containers"
 title: "Using Containers for your Dev Environment"
 section: "Features in Docker"
-descriptions: "Containers can be useful as development environments.
+description: "Containers can be useful as development environments.
 This makes them shareable, recreatable, portable, and makes them a great launching pad for building the production environment too.
 Brian shows how to use containers to build a Hugo (a Go-based static site generator) project."
 ---

 So far we've talking about taking an app and using containers to prepare the apps to run.
 This is an obvious use case for them and one you're going to use a lot.
 But let's talk about a different use case for them: building development environments for your apps.